Willard Motley

-Willard Francis Motley (July 14, 1909 – March 4, 1965) was an American writer.
-Motley published a column in the African-American oriented Chicago Defender newspaper under the pen-name Bud Billiken.
-He also worked as a freelance writer, and later founded and published the Hull House Magazine and worked in the Federal Writers Project.
-Motley's first and best known novel was Knock on Any Door, which was made into a movie of the same name (1947).
+Willard Francis Motley (July 14, 1909 – March 4, 1965) was an American author.
+Beginning as a teenager, Motley published a column in the African-American oriented Chicago Defender newspaper under the pen-name Bud Billiken.
+He worked as a freelance writer, and later founded and published the Hull House Magazine and worked in the Federal Writers' Project.
+Motley's first and best known novel was Knock on Any Door (1947), which was made into a movie of the same name (1949).